 Pope Clement V, accedes to the demands of French King Philip IV and moves the papal seat from Rome to Avignon on March 9, 1309; beginning the period known as the "Avignon Papacy" between 1309–1377, when seven successive popes resided in Avignon, all under the influence of the French Crown.

-Johannes Fabricius, a practicing physician in Osteel, who devoted much of his spare time to astronomical observations using the telescope observes sunspots through a telescope for the first time contributing to early astronomy studies.
+German physician Johannes Fabricius, who devoted much of his spare time to astronomical observations, observes sunspots through a telescope for the first time on March 9, 1611 when working with his father, David, using a camera obscura technique to safely observe these spots.
+Their findings published later contributed to early astronomy studies and demonstrated the Sun's rotation.

-Napoleon Bonaparte marries Josephine de Beauharnais in a civil ceremony in Paris.
+Napoleon Bonaparte marries Josephine de Beauharnais in a civil ceremony on March 9, 1796, in Paris.
 Napoleon was an up-and-coming general at the time, while Josephine was a wealthy widow with two children.

-More than three hundred American bombers drop incendiary bombs on Tokyo during a three-hour raid A firestorm greater than that in Dresden erupts, killing 130,000 and displacing a million people.
+More than three hundred American bombers drop incendiary bombs on Tokyo on March 9, 1945, during a three-hour raid .
+Causing a firestorm greater than that in Dresden, killing 130,000 and displacing a million people.
 The raid was one of over a hundred such raids that eventually laid waste to sixty percent of the city's total area.
 More